-Applications must be received by Labor Day for fellowships beginning in the fall of the following calendar year.
+Applications must be received by August 15, 2023 for fellowships beginning in the fall of the following calendar year.

 Successful applicants will have received a JD degree and should have taken the California bar either before joining the firm or within a few months of beginning their fellowships.
 We encourage applications from individuals with post-JD work experience, such as judicial clerkships or another fellowship.